 If you choose Denplan Care (which includes dental treatment costs), your dentist may require you to have certain dental work before you can be accepted for cover.
 Any such treatment would be at your own expense.

 However, if it's the Denplan Essentials plan you're looking at, some dentists allow you to join online without a prior consultation.

 A dental plan like Denplan can be a good option for some patients, but it's not right for everyone.
 One advantage of dealing directly with one dentist is there are no lengthy claims processes to worry about.
 However, it's also worth comparing dental insurance plans with regular insurance providers to see which type of cover is most suitable for you.

-In the following video you can see what some patients and dentists say about their experience with Denplan:
+In the following video you can see what dentist, Sarah Hoggins, says about her experience with Denplan: